ClusterHQ/flocker/docs/using/installing/index.rst

 .. note:: If you're interested in developing Flocker (as opposed to simply using it) see :ref:`contribute`.

 This document will describe how to install the CLI locally and install the agents and control service on cloud infrastructure.
-It also describes how to Vagrant nodes started which already have these services running.
+It also describes how to get Vagrant nodes started which already have these services running.

 .. _installing-flocker-cli: